 How to Use the Wire Nuts

 To use the wire nuts, first strip the insulation from the ends of your hookup wire.
-Gather the wires you want to connect together and line them up along the line where the insulation stops.
+Gather the wires you want to connect and line them up along the line where the insulation stops.
 Now:

 - If the exposed wires on your hookup wires are shorter than the ones from the light bar, strip off more insulation until they are the same size.